udayprattap/mysite/README.md

 ## Roadmap / Nice-to-haves

-- Add a small “Highlights” row under the intro (chips with IIT Madras, core stack, focus areas)
+- Add a small "Highlights" row under the intro (chips: IIT Madras, core stack, focus areas)
-- Convert featured projects to cards with metrics shown inline
+- Convert featured projects to cards with inline metrics (RMSE, ROC-AUC, F1)
-- Replace Google Sheet portfolio embed with a fast list of links + tags
+- Replace Google Sheet portfolio embed with a fast link list + tags
-- Add basic analytics (e.g., Plausible/GA4)
+- Add basic analytics (e.g., Plausible, GA4)
+- Custom domain + HTTPS
+- Performance audit (Lighthouse score 95+)

+## Contributing

+Suggestions and improvements are welcome!
+Open an issue or PR if you spot something that could be better.

 ## License

-MIT — see `LICENSE` if you add one to the repo.
+MIT — you're free to fork and adapt this for your own portfolio.
+See `LICENSE` if added to the repo.

+---

+**Live site**: [https://udayprattap.github.io/mysite/](https://udayprattap.github.io/mysite/) (update with your actual URL)
+**Author**: Uday Pratap
+**Contact**: udayprattap@gmail.com | [LinkedIn](https://www.linkedin.com/in/udayprattap/)